llvm/llvm-project/llvm/docs/GitHub.rst

 Backporting Fixes to the Release Branches
 -----------------------------------------
-You can use special comments on issues or pull requestes to make backport requests for the release branches.
+You can use special comments on issues or pull requests to make backport requests for the release branches.
 This is done by making a comment containing the following command on any issue or pull request that has been added to one of the "X.Y.Z Release" milestones.